oudream/RobWork/doc/sphinx/installation/ubuntu_compile.rst

     sudo apt-get install libode-dev

 Ubuntu 16.04 comes with ODE 0.13.1 (libode4), Ubuntu 18.04 with ODE 0.14 (libode6)
-and versions newer than 19.04 with ODE 0.16 (libode8).
+and version 20.04 and newer with ODE 0.16 (libode8).

 Notice that the version from the package manager can sometimes be a bit outdated.
 If you want the latest version, Open Dynamics Engine (ODE)